 Preheat oven to 350, wash and slice potatoes about 1/8 inch thick with a Mandolin or a very sharp knife, be careful.
 If you have the time, boil your potatoes after slicing for about 5 minutes, drain and cool.
 In a medium saucepan melt the butter, stir in the sour cream, add the cheese.
 Salt and pepper to taste.
 Butter the bottom and sides of a casserole dish, arrange the potatoes in a thin layer, pour 1/3 of the cheese sauce over top, repeat twice more.
 Bake covered for 40 minutes, uncover for another 20.
 Slice and serve.

-Filed under: Daily, running, Weekend Wrap- Ups | Tagged: cooking, easter, recipe, scalloped potatoes | Leave a comment »
+Filed under: Daily, Weekend Wrap- Ups | Tagged: cooking, easter, recipe, scalloped potatoes | Leave a comment »